Information for Voters

 - Have been a resident of B. C. for at least six months before they register to vote;

-- Have either lived or owned property in the jurisdiction in which they intend to vote for at least 30 days before they register to vote; and
+- Have either lived or owned property in the jurisdiction in which they intend to vote before they register to vote; and

 - Not be disqualified under the Local Government Act, or any other enactment, or by law from voting in a local election.